whirlsyu/EnMCB_analysis_for_lung_adenocarcinoma/README.md

 Note: This may not compatible with our bioconductor package since the package maybe further changed.

-This used for reproducing the results for paper (Predicting lung adenocarcinoma disease progression using methylation-correlated blocks and ensemble machine learning classifiers).
+This repository was designed for reproducing the results for paper (Predicting lung adenocarcinoma disease progression using methylation-correlated blocks and ensemble machine learning classifiers).

 After install, you can download the R script and excute: